Linda Borromeo

 Sharing the Stories

-I would have missed knowing about my great-grandparent's ventures if I hadn't listened to the stories.
+I would have missed knowing about my great-grandparent's adventures if I hadn't caught the stories.

-To give a child the gift of family stories, encourage them to ask a few questions and narrate back what they heard.
-It's a treasure they'll remember, and tell others, all their lives.
+Activity Idea: To give a child the gift of family stories, encourage them to tell back, in their own words, the stories they've caught.
+The words will become a treasure they'll remember, and tell others, all their lives.

 What Happened After: The Shipwreck